There has been some talk for a while now about how important it is–or isn’t– to have an emergency fund.

 If you weren’t familiar with the emergency fund before hopefully, you have a much better understanding of the concept now.

-And hopefully, you understand just how important it is to a complete financial plan it is.
+And hopefully, you understand just how important it is to have a complete financial plan it is.

 Never mind what may be happening in the world at this very moment, the emergency fund will help keep you solvent and financially stable through most negative events!